 In their first major final since 2012, Italy will be looking to add another national trophy to their list of honors.
 The former world champions have surpassed every obstacle thrown in their path and are now into the final of the tournament.
 While they are yet to find out their opposition, it can only be either of England or Denmark.
 Whatever team they face, the Italians seem to be ready for a showdown.
 They have shown strength and character since the group stages and that togetherness should count in the final.
 Italy hasn’t won the European Championship since 1968.

 Denmark is the dark horse of the competition.
 While they struck football fans as a bright side, no one really saw them making the semifinal.
 The Danish had to endure Christian Eriksen’s heart attack on matchday one but have responded well to reach the final.
 Their goalscoring prowess ranks them third on the highest team goal ladder with 11.
 That is way higher than England’s eight who they face in the semifinal.
-However, England are playing in front of home fans and are yet to concede a goal in the competition.
+However, England are playing in front of home fans and are .
 It is worth noting that Denmark won the title back in 1992.

 “Two World Wars and One World Cup” is a song every football fan must have heard before.
 Chants of ‘it’s coming home’ have rent the air as England marshalls its way to the latter stages of the Euros.
 Into the semifinals on home soil without conceding has brought wide smiles to the faces of the English side.
 Their semifinal clash against Denmark is a tough call as England has never made it past the semifinal stage of the Euros.